sparkbox/standard/design/design-foundry_image_guidelines.md

 ## Announcement Images

 The announcement post image is used for Foundry posts that contain announcements like a job opening, appearance on a podcast, call for apprentice applications, workshop promotion, etc. Similar to case study images, announcement images could apply to any category.
 Announcement posts generally contain a title and Sparkbox logo.
 They can also optionally contain subtext which can serve to give more context.
+A [keynote template file](https://www.dropbox.com/s/ytdutynqgx9aohn/Foundry%20Announcement%20Template.key?dl=0) is provided for easy creation of these images.
 There are a few different types and variations of announcement images explained below:

 ![This is an announcement image in the  Design Category.](https://paper-attachments.dropbox.com/s_9EDE4747C43217AD4AEE83786B931C7D66AD1C729C8D13D539A157A9E65DAADB_1560351763090_announcement-design-systems-survey.jpg)
 This is an announcement image in the  Design Category.